Your Stress, Decoded: ANS Balance, Vitality & Stress Scores on Neuro AI

 What is the autonomic nervous system (ANS)?

-It is the part of your nervous system that automatically runs functions you don’t consciously control — heartbeat, breathing, digestion and the stress response.
+It is the part of your nervous system that automatically runs functions you don’t consciously control — heartbeat, breathing, pupil size, digestion and the stress response.
 It has two branches: the sympathetic ("fight or flight") accelerator and the parasympathetic ("rest and digest") brake.

 What is the difference between ANS Balance and ANS Vitality?